Who is eligible to apply for a mini-grant?

 How does one apply for a mini-grant?

-Complete a mini-grant form.
-Submit it at least three weeks in advance of the scheduled film or field trip, speaker, or minor project.
+Submit the mini-grant application at least three weeks in advance of the scheduled film or field trip, speaker, or minor project.
 Retroactive requests are not granted.

 Where do we submit a mini-grant application?